brooksbenson/get-feedback-now/README.md

 ## Campaigns

 Users will be able to purchase credits that they can exchange for campaigns.
-A campaign is user-curated survey sent to a list of emails.
+A campaign is a user-curated survey sent to a list of emails.
 The email will contain a link where recipients can provide feedback.
 This feedback will be organized under the campaign, allowing the user to see feedback instantaneously.

 ### Technology